dnikolovv/solution-snapshotter/README.md

 ## what this project does in pictures

-with your project setup ready
+given a project setup that you've put together

 ![1](example-pictures/step1.PNG)